noaa-onms/cinms/modals/_captions.md

 ### Details

-Silver contaminant levels in sediment sampling locations during SCCRWP’s 2008 bight-wide survey are shown in the map.
+Silver contaminant levels in sediment sampling locations during SCCRWP's 2008 bight-wide survey are shown in the map.
 Silver is a heavy metal contaminant that in high concentrations can be toxic to living marine resources.
 Concentrations in CINMS and the Santa Barbara Channel are consistently low compared other regions in the Southern California Bight.
 High concentrations of silver appear to be clustered off the two largest population centers: Los Angeles and San Diego.

 ## Figure App.E.11.15.